 On July 21, 2023, the Office of Management and Budget defined 21 statistical areas for Colorado comprising four combined statistical areas, seven metropolitan statistical areas, and ten micropolitan statistical areas.

-On December 19, 2023, the Colorado Supreme Court ruled that Donald Trump was disqualified from the 2024 United States presidential election due to his alleged incitement of the January 6 United States Capitol attack.
+On December 19, 2023, the Colorado Supreme Court ruled that Donald Trump was disqualified from the 2024 United States presidential election, in part due to his alleged incitement of the January 6 United States Capitol attack.

 As of 2023, the Democratic Party holds a 23 to 12 majority in the Senate and a 46 to 19 majority in the House of the Colorado General Assembly.

-On March 4, 2024, the United States Supreme Court overruled the Colorado Supreme Court's decision to disqualify Donald Trump from the 2024 presidential election.
+On March 4, 2024, the United States Supreme Court overruled the Colorado Supreme Court's decision regarding Donald Trump's disqualification from the 2024 election.

-In 2024, Colorado voted for Kamala Harris, continuing its trend of supporting Democratic candidates in presidential elections.
+In 2024, Colorado voted for Kamala Harris in the presidential election, continuing its trend towards the Democratic Party.

 On March 27, 2025, it was announced that the Sundance Film Festival would move to Boulder starting in 2027 after reaching a deal for a ten-year duration.